 Summary and conclusions

-- The Google effect is a psychological phenomenon which represents people’s tendency to forget information that they can find online, particularly by using search engines such as Google.
+- The Google effect is a psychological phenomenon that represents people’s tendency to forget information that they can find online, particularly by using search engines such as Google.

 - We rely on the internet and on digital devices as external tools for storing and retrieving information, because we are generally better at remembering where information is stored and how to retrieve it than we are at remembering the information itself, and because in many cases, doing so can be easier, more efficient, and more convenient than relying on our own memory, while also freeing up our cognitive resources.